paulzerr/ai_linguist/README.md

-# Translate word documents with OpenAI
+# `ai_linugist` : Translate large, complex text documents with OpenAI LLM's

-Translates a `.docx` word file using OpenAI's API.
-It temporarily unzips the `.docx` file into its elements, examines `document.xml`, which contains the document text, temporarily replaces these text strings with unique identifiers, creates a `.json` file with text strings and identifiers, translates the text, and reconstructs the document with the translated content.
+`ai_linugist` translates a `.docx` word file using OpenAI's API.
+This script unzips the `.docx` file into its elements, examines `document.xml`, which contains the document text paragraphs, temporarily replaces these text strings with unique identifiers, creates a `.json` file with said text strings and identifiers, translates the text, and reconstructs the document with the translated content.

+- Completely preserves document formatting (e.g., images, fonts, ... ).
+- Can translate documents of any length.
+- Efficiently translates as much text per prompt as possible.

-This script has been tested on Kubuntu Linux 24 with Python 3.12 and OpenAI Python library version 1.56.2, but should run on other systems.
+This script has been tested on Kubuntu Linux 24.04 with Python 3.12 and OpenAI Python library 1.56.2, but should run on other systems.

 ## Disclaimer

-This script comes with zero guarantees for correctness and you should not trust the translation blindly, or at all.
+This software comes with zero guarantees for correctness or otherwise, and you should not trust the translation blindly, or at all.
 Verify with human eyes.

 ## Installation